soinajerry/LightNap/docs/back-end/database-providers/sql-server-provider.md

+---
-﻿# SQL Server Data Provider
+title: SQL Server Data Provider
+layout: home
+parent: Database Providers
+nav_order: 1
+---

 The `LightNap.DataProviders.SqlServer` project contains the migrations for a SQL Server database.
 This project should never need to be manually edited as the migrations are handled by the `dotnet ef migrations` commands.